 2017-2018 is a new year, with new health insurance prices and new administrative disappointments.
 For news on our campaign to improve NYU’s standards of healthcare, click here.

-For our guide to navigating this (often messy) bureaucratic system in 2016-2017, read on below:
+For our guide to navigating this (often messy) bureaucratic system, read on below:

 Have you already been guaranteed health insurance through your funding package this year?
 Don’t have any dependents to insure?
 Then great!
 You can go eat some chips or hang out at the gym–you don’t have to do anything at all to be enrolled or to have your health insurance paid for.